jackpaddock/Springboard-Data-Science-Boot-Camp/Capstone 2 Project/README.md

 By isolating the X variable to one feature, Acres Burnt, the model performs very well at predicting Acres Burnt per Fire over time.

+## 6. Future Improvments

+- Leverage an additional dataset or two focused on global CO2 levels to see if they factor into trends found in the Wildfire dataset
+  - Dive into avenues that can explain why wildfires are most potent and costly even though the number of them over the years have declined
+- Explore impact of inflation over time to better flatten out analysis of cost features